-Want to make the most of the rivers in Bellingen?
-For just $15 for an hour (or $35 for 4 hours), you can rent a canoe from Bellingen Canoe Adventures and go exploring down the Bellinger River.
+Want to make the most of the river in town?
+You can rent a canoe from Bellingen Canoe Adventures and go exploring down the Bellingen River.
 They also do full moon & champagne canoe tours too!

 To really make the most out of your time away from it all, we recommend you driving just 20 minutes drive north of Bellingen which will bring you to Valery Trails.
-Here for just $80 pp, you can go on a horse riding tour to enjoy the beautiful country views across 400 acres.
+Enjoy the beautiful country views across 400 acres in this beautiful activity.

-Again, if it wasn’t for our host at Bellingen YHA to tell us about some of the things you can do in Bellingen, we would have not known about the awesome road trip you can do down to Armidale which takes 2 hours.
+If it wasn’t for our host at The Belfry Guesthouse to tell us about some of the things you can do in Bellingen, we wouldn’t have known about the awesome road trip you can do down to Armidale which takes 2 hours.
 There’s so many places to stop along the way that it’s so exciting to come across the beautiful spots which await you.

 The first thing to know is when you get to Dorrigo, the temperature drops as it’s 746m above sea level.
 This is a great thing to know because Bellingen in Summer can be hot so you can come to Dorrigo to cool down.
 Make sure you bring clothes for all seasons when visiting Bellingen and Dorrigo.

-This spectacular place will just prepare you for more wow moments when you hike in the rainforest as mentioned in the point below.
+This spectacular place will just prepare you for more wow moments when you hike in the rainforest as mentioned below.

 The most popular hike in the Dorrigo National Park is to Crystal Shower Falls.
-Whatever you do, do not miss out on this walk in Dorrigo National Park.
+Whatever you do, do not miss out on this walking track in Dorrigo National Park.
 We’ve hiked all over the world and this one totally blew us away!
 You can read about it in our 10 Things to know before hiking the Crystal Showers Falls walk.

 Just a few minutes down the road from the Dorrigo Rainforest Centre lies Dangar Falls, the first of our must see waterfalls on the Waterfall Way road.
 It’s a spectacular waterfall and wild swimming spot in Dorrigo.
 Definitely must make the effort to visit.